Kentucky Grand Jury Indicts 1 Of 3 Officers In Breonna Taylor Case

 Protesters in Louisville marked their 100th consecutive night of action in early September.

-Across the country, people also took to social media, petitions and even billboards to call for the officers' arrest as months passed with no official announcement.
+Across the country, people also took to social media, petitions and even billboards to call for officers' arrests as months passed with no official announcement.

 The police department fired Hankison in June, saying he "displayed an extreme indifference to the value of human life" when he "wantonly and blindly" fired 10 rounds into Taylor's apartment.